roman-ks/maze-generator/ReadMe.md

 2. Create list of nodes, make each node aware of its neighbors according to the matrix from step 1.

+3. Select entrance and exit nodes

-3. Select entrance node and add it to the list of `visited nodes`.
+4. Add entrance node to the list of `visited nodes`.

-4. For each node in the list of `visited nodes` check if it has not connected neighbors.
+5. For each node in the list of `visited nodes` check if it has not connected neighbors.
 All nodes that satisfy filter criteria are placed in `possible to visit` list.

-5. If `possible to visit` list contains nodes do steps 6 - 10, else go to step 11.
+6. If `possible to visit` list contains nodes do steps 7 - 11, else return result.

-6. Select node to visit from the `possible to visit` list.
+7. Select node to visit from the `possible to visit` list.

-7. Make list of `unvisited neighbors` for the selected node.
+8. Make list of `unvisited neighbors` for the selected node.

-8. Select node from `unvisited neighbors` and make connection to it.
+9. Select node from `unvisited neighbors` and make connection to it.
 Add connected neighbor to the `visited nodes` list.

-9. Check if node selected on step 6 has not connected neighbors.
+10. Check if node selected on step 6 has not connected neighbors.
 If no unconnected neighbors left, remove node from `visited nodes` list.

-10. Go to step 4.
+11. Go to step 5.

-11. Select exit node.

 ## Prerequisites